azerion/bluestack-sdk-android/Home.md

 ### Interstitial
 #####Init factory

-To create a interstitial you must init an object with type MNGAdsSDKFactory and set the interstitalListener and the context.
+To create a interstitial you must init an object with type MNGAdsSDKFactory and set the interstitalListener and the context (Activity)  [more details about instance on our FAQ].

 ```
 #!java